 What to consider: Synchrony still does not have a mobile app specifically for its high-yield savings account.
 If this is a dealbreaker for you, there are other options out there, like Discover and Ally.
 The outgoing wire transfer fee of $25 is also high.

-Who it’s best for: The Synchrony high yield savings account is best for people looking to take advantage of big interest rates.
+Who it’s good for: The Synchrony high yield savings account is good for people looking to take advantage of big interest rates.
 It’s also helpful for those who want to occasionally withdraw money from their account through an ATM.

 What we like: There are few regular online savings accounts with rates as good as Ally’s 2.20 percent APY.
 Interest on this account is compounded daily.
 Ally also has very few fees.
 The savings account has no monthly maintenance fees and no required minimum balance.